petermost/CheckPath/README.md

 # CheckPath
-A small C++ program which checks whether the path contains entries to missing directories.
+A small C++/Qt program which checks whether the path contains entries to missing directories.